Ishiko-cpp/DockerImages/gcc-ishiko/README.md

 # Image Contents

 The images are based on the [the official GCC Docker image](https://hub.docker.com/_/gcc) with the addition of
-- the Boost libraries, which are installed in /usr/local/include and /usr/local/lib.
+- the Boost libraries, which are installed in /usr/local/include and /usr/local/lib, and
 - the Ishiko/C++ framework.